 A search for the surname “Beal” (or “Beale”) in relation to Rayleigh provided very few matches, only three people with the correct spelling, and only one which stood out, and that was Walter Moore BEAL.

-Walter Moore BEAL was born 25th Apr 1872 in Shoreditch, London, and was the last of five children born to Charles Moore BEAL and Mary Ann SMITH.
-His father was a Chair Maker, who died 26th Jan 1884 when Walter was 11 years old.
+Walter Moore BEAL was born on 25th Apr 1872 in Shoreditch, London, and was the last of five children born to Charles Moore BEAL and Mary Ann SMITH.
+His father was a Chair Maker, who died on 26th Jan 1884 when Walter was 11 years old.
 His mother was a Milliner, and she died a few months after the war began in 1914.

 - Charles Samuel Beal (1860-1932) ~ married Mary Ann Willoughby, 1881 ~ Cycle Maker and Music Dealer

 - Ellen Eliza Beal (1864-1931) ~ married Albert Edward Willoughby, 1883 (brother of the above), a Baker

 - Minnie Alice Beal (1967-1934) ~ married Francis John Skipper (1891) and ran a Juvenile Outfitters together

 - George Francis Beal (1869-1871) ~ died at age 2